 Regular attendance is expected of students at all classes.
-In general, the responsibility for meeting this obligation rests with the student.
+The responsibility for meeting this obligation rests with the student.
 It is the responsibility of students to notify their instructors when they expect to be, or have been, absent from class for any justifiable reason.

-Students should notify the Registrar's Office if they have to leave campus for serious medical or compassionate reasons.
-In these cases, notice is sent to the professors.
 Students should consult the written course outline provided by the instructor at the beginning of each course for the specific details of the attendance requirements in the course.
 It is the prerogative of the instructor to determine when a student's scholastic standing in any course is being affected adversely by repeated absences.
+The Registrar's Office may, in exceptional circumstances, issue a notice to instructors on behalf of a student if that office is informed by the student, student's parent, physician, counsellor or someone with knowledge of the student's health or emotional status that the student's attendance and/or ability to focus on academic work has been compromised.
+In such cases the appropriate documentation is held at the Registrar's Office.